The Nocturnals Animal Nonfiction Book Collection by Tracey Hecht

 While writing The Nocturnals book series, it was really important to me to use the physiologies of the animals and their unique characteristics to inform and develop the characters and to enhance the plot and story dynamic.
 The details I learn about the nocturnal world constantly inspire and engage me.
 For World Pangolin Day (February 19, 2022), I am sharing some interesting facts I learned about pangolins while researching for Tobin, the sweet pangolin in the Nocturnals.

 No Name-Calling Week: Kindness and Empathy in The Nocturnals

-Next week is No Name-Calling Week, which brings awareness to the problem of bullying and teaches kids to respect other people’s differences—something that can be difficult for many children to grasp.
-When someone looks or acts in a way that seems strange or different, it can feel scary for kids and make them want to call that person names, especially if they think that person might be threatening or might take something away from them.
+This week is No Name-Calling Week, which brings awareness to the problem of bullying and teaches kids to respect other people’s differences.
+Often times when someone looks or acts in a way that seems different, it can feel unknown or even scary for kids.
+It may make them want to call that person names or treat them badly, especially if they think that person might be threatening.

 Storytelling Can Show Children the Value of Friendship

 January is here, and the rush of the holidays is over.
 As we settle into the calm of winter, it’s the perfect time to take a moment to reflect on all the good things in our lives.
 For us, these include family, friends, and you—our readers—who enjoy all the stories about the Nocturnals .